jason-christopher/reading-notes/README.md

 *Growth Mindset:* Being open, adaptable, and eager to change in order to improve your capabilities.

 *3 Reminders to Maintain Growth Mindset:*
-1. Don't
+1. I won't be an expert in one week!
-2.
+2. I will fail, it's how I recover after failure.
-3.
+3. Never stop learning; the tech world is constantly changing!

 *GitHub Profile link:* https://github.com/jason-christopher

-Must hit **Commit Changes** at the bottom of the page.
+Don't forget to hit **Commit Changes** at the bottom of the page!!!